Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 NFPA 484 – describes the procedures for handling combustible metals

-The EPA regularly reviews air quality standards as specified by the Clean Air Act‘s National Ambient Air Quality Standard for Particulate Matter.
-The agency has established Dust Lead Hazard Standards (DLHS) under the Toxic Substance Control Act (TSCA).
-The stipulations of the DLHS are guidelines for health inspectors.
+The EPA routinely updates air quality standards according to the Clean Air Act’s National Ambient Air Quality Standards for Particulate Matter.
+Additionally, the agency has set Dust Lead Hazard Standards (DLHS) under the Toxic Substances Control Act (TSCA).
+These DLHS guidelines provide protocols for health inspectors.

 MSHA-P13-03 – covers the sampling procedures for mine respirable dust samplings.

-Under the Continuous Personal Dust Monitor (CPDM) certification system, mines have to apply for certification every three years with a personal examination that shows competency in sampling procedures, maintenance, and calibration.
+Under the Continuous Personal Dust Monitor (CPDM) certification system, mines are required to apply for certification every three years.
+This process includes a personal examination to demonstrate proficiency in sampling procedures, maintenance, and calibration.

 Phase III of the program implemented in 2016 has specific respirable dust rules: